LideLinusZhang/Todo-CLI/README.md

-modify-category  Modify a todo category. list-categories  Display todo categories. list-items       List all todo items under a category.
+modify-category  Modify a todo category. list-categories  Display todo categories. list-items       List all todo items under a category. sync-from-server Synchronize all categories and items from the server to local.
 ```
 ## Detailed Explanations
 ### Add Category